Mrian07/Proyeksi/docs/release-notes/4-2-8/README.md

 ---

-# OpenProject 4.2.8
+# ProyeksiApp 4.2.8

-OpenProject 4.2.8 contains a bug fix which caused some problems when installing OpenProject via Packager.
+ProyeksiApp 4.2.8 contains a bug fix which caused some problems when installing ProyeksiApp via Packager.

 In addition, new translations have been added.
-Thanks to everyone who helped to translate and proof read OpenProject\!
+Thanks to everyone who helped to translate and proof read ProyeksiApp\!

 For further information on the release, please refer to the [Changelog v.4.2.8](https://community.openproject.org/versions/773) or take a look